TSYS in Columbus hosts 19th annual Black History Month Celebration

 COLUMBUS, GA (WTVM)- On Thursday, hundreds of local residents gathered as the Columbus branch of Total System Services or TSYS hosted it’s 19th annual Black History Month Celebration.

-A performance by the TSYS Choir kicked off the festivities followed by a panel discussion which was moderated by News Leader 9′s Roslyn Giles.
+The global payments provider company kicked off the event with a performance by the TSYS Choir which was followed by a panel discussion moderated by News Leader 9′s Roslyn Giles.

 This year’s theme was “The Current State of Health in the Black Community.”